kevinzhuang01/srp_2025/_profiles/jamilgafur.md

   and Intelligent Systems; Computer Science; Informatics, Analytics and Information Science; Other Computer and Information Sciences; Performance Evaluation and Benchmarking;
   Statistics and Probability; Training
+motivation: "Over the last few months, I have had the privilege of working closely with the SHI to plan the student program for the US-RSE conference.
+During this time, I have witnessed the care and dedication SHI puts into building meaningful connections and fostering a community of collaboration.
+As someone who has worked across both academic settings and various national labs, I deeply value the importance of creating a welcoming research environment.
+I have always tried to create an environment I wish I had when I was starting my own research journey.
+My doctoral research focuses on machine learning, explainable AI, and energy-efficient network architecture design.
+  I have pursued this work even before the recent AI boom because I believe in developing solutions that directly impact safety, equity, and environmental sustainability.
+  This aligns with my passion for conducting research that bridges theory with practical, societal benefits.
+Through this program, I hope to further hone my research skills and gain exposure to more advanced and diverse techniques within AI, especially as they relate to the NSF National Artificial Intelligence Research Resource (NAIRR) projects.
+In particular, I look forward to learning how to apply these techniques in more impactful, real-world contexts, particularly around energy-efficient AI systems.
+The combination of hands-on project work and community development activities will be an invaluable opportunity for me to expand my research capabilities while building meaningful relationships with mentors and peers who share similar values.
+  Ultimately, my goal is to contribute to the development of sustainable and equitable AI solutions while continuing to grow in an environment that prioritizes inclusion and collaboration.
+Iâ\x80\x99m excited for the opportunity to learn, mentor, and build lasting connections through the Sustainable Research Pathways program."
 image: "/assets/images/pictures/jamil_gafur.jpg"
 ---